-Baptism for the Dead v.
-Baptism of Desire
+Baptism for the Dead vs. Baptism of Desire

 One reason Mormons advance the practice of baptism for the dead is a sense of justice.
 Billions of people have died without ever hearing the gospel of Christ and without having the chance to be baptized into his Church.
 How could God consign such people to damnation without giving them the chance to be saved?
-Surely he would give them that chance.
 But if they never heard the gospel in this life, when else could they hear and respond to it except in the next life?